How to Build a DIY Barndominium

 Most professionals recommend using the International Residential Code for reference.

-Thicker walls, like those with 6.5-inch thickness, will typically need R-19 insulation.
+Thicker walls, like those with 6.5-inch thickness, typically need R-19 insulation.
 There’s no need to worry about being harmful to the environment with insulation because barndos provide an eco-friendly solution to staying warm inside.

 Step 5: Barndominium Drywall, Paint, and Flooring

 Next, watch your barndo come to life as the walls get covered in paint.
-Last, but certainly not least, flooring is installed, followed by trim.
+Last but certainly not least, flooring is installed, followed by trim.
 And just like that, you have a beautiful barn home!

 Step 6: Furnish Barndominium and Move In

-With that being said, there’s nothing wrong with combining the old and the new: save cash on furniture and slowly trade in some new pieces over time.
+There’s nothing wrong with combining the old and the new: save cash on furniture and slowly trade in some new pieces over time.
 Your barndominium will be amazing either way!

-Hopefully, the process of building a DIY barndominium doesn’t seem so daunting now.
+Hopefully, building a DIY barndominium doesn’t seem so daunting now.
 Knowing each step of the process should make things a bit quicker, easier, and more fun!
 Before you go, check out Crow Survival’s articles for more content on outdoor living.
 You’re guaranteed to have the best barn home in no time.